microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraDeviceRegisteredOwner.md

 ## Description

-the `Add-EntraDeviceRegisteredOwner` cmdlet Adds a registered owner for a Microsoft Entra ID device.
+The `Add-EntraDeviceRegisteredOwner` cmdlet Adds a registered owner for a Microsoft Entra ID device.

 ## Examples